Teacher Appreciation Week Ideas for Christian Teachers

 - candy and treats.
 Edible treats are a great (and totally consumable) gift that any teacher would love to receive.
 You can keep it super frugal (but still delicious) with some home-baked goods, or what-have-you.
 Or, you can go the fast and easy route and pick something up at the local bakery.
 Let’s be honest, for most people, if you buy a Snickers bar from the checkout line at the gas station, you’ll be set.
 The key here is to know your audience: Is the teacher vegan? gluten-free? diabetic?
 Does he or she have food allergies?

 - meals.
-Teachers gotta eat, so you can bring in a lunch for them (they may need some prior notice), you could make ahead and freeze a lasagna for his or her family and send it home with them so they don’t have to make dinner, or you could give a restaurant gift card.
+Teachers gotta eat, so you can order a lunch for them (they may need some prior notice), you could make ahead and freeze a lasagna for his or her family and take it to them so they don’t have to make dinner, or you could give a restaurant gift card.
 When I taught in a tiny school, a parent once took me out to dinner to show her appreciation.
 If you’re friends with a child’s teacher, you could consider doing that (when social distancing is over), or inviting the teacher (and his or her family) over to your house to share a meal.
 (Again, check to see if there are any special diets, food allergies or intolerances in play.)

 - quirky signature items.
 Not all teachers have these, but if there’s some funny little thing that your child’s teacher collects or wears all the time, add to the collection!
 I’m not talking about just assuming because there are a few apple knickknacks around that you need to get another, but if they’re REALLY into something, go for it!
 For example, I always had fun socks.
 I know teachers who collect sand from different beaches, old readers, wacky pencils, or crazy holiday vests.
 If you’re in doubt, don’t buy it.
 There’s nothing like receiving a million of something that you never said you liked!